 The Reference state is the plant community in which interpretations are primarily based and is used as a reference in order to understand the original potential of the site.
 The Reference state evolved under the combined influences of climatic conditions, periodic fire activity, grazing by large herbivores, and impacts from small mammals and insects.
 Changes may occur to the Reference State due to management actions such as continuous season-long or year-long grazing, increased stocking rates, climatic conditions such as drought, and natural events.
-The Reference State is characterized by cool-season rhizomatous midgrasses (western- and thickspike wheatgrass), warm-season bunch midgrass (alkali sacaton), cool-season mid bunchgrasses (Indian ricegrass, Sandberg bluegrass), and warm-season shortgrass (blue grama).
-Shrubs such as Gardner's saltbush, fourwing saltbush, and winterfat, are also present.
+The Reference state is characterized by cool and warm season bunchgrasses.
+Secondary grasses include cool-season rhizomatous midgrasses, and cool-season grasses and grass-likes, and warm-season shortgrasses.
+Forbs and shrubs are also present.
+Trees such as Rocky Mountain juniper and ponderosa pine occur in minor amounts.
 The Reference state is not necessarily the management goal, as other vegetative states may be considered desired plant communities as long as critical resource concerns are met.

 In addition to the Reference state, other plant communities can occur on this site and are usually the result of historic management practices.
-Grazing practices such as continuous season-long or year-long grazing, heavier stocking rates, or a combination of these factors on this ecological site results in bunchgrasses such as alkali sacaton and rhizomatous wheatgrasses decreasing in both frequency and production.
-Grasses such as inland saltgrass will increase.
-Gardner's saltbush and winterfat will also be reduced.
-Forbs and shrubs such as curlycup gumweed, woodyaster, broom snakeweed, and greasewood will also increase.
-Over the long-term, this continuous use in combination with high stock densities, will result in bare ground developing, and species such as field brome (also known as Japanese brome), and cheatgrass invading.
+Grazing practices such as continuous season-long or year-long grazing, heavier stocking rates, or a combination of these factors on this ecological site results in grasses such as bluebunch wheatgrass, little bluestem, and needle and thread decreasing in both frequency and production.
+Grasses such as blue grama and threadleaf sedge will increase.
+Under continued frequent and severe defoliation, with no rest periods, western wheatgrass will also begin to decrease.
+Forbs and shrubs such as prairie sagewort (also known as fringed sagewort), hairy false goldenaster, and broom snakeweed will increase.
+If continued, the plant community will become sod-bound, and all mid- to tallgrasses can eventually be removed from the plant community.
+Over the long-term, this continuous use, in combination with high stock densities, will result in broken sod, increased bare ground, and species such as broom snakeweed and cheatgrass increasing or invading.
+Rocky Mountain juniper is usually present in small amounts and may increase with continuous grazing disturbance and lack of fire.
 There are various transitional stages which may occur on this ecological site.
 The information presented is representative of a dynamic set of plant communities that illustrate the complex interaction of several ecological processes.